Yajant/imdb_app/README.md

 ### There are 2 levels of access:
-- All routes are secured with JWT Token authentication
 - admin = who can add, remove or edit movies.
 - users = who can just view the movies.